nicollasricas/vscode-deck/README.md

 _~/Library/Application Support/com.elgato.StreamDeck/Plugins/com.nicollasr.streamdeckvsc.mac.sdPlugin/settings.ini_

-**Don't forget to change it in Visual Studio Code settings or you won't be able to connect and use the available features.**
+**If you changed the server port, don't forget to change it in Visual Studio Code settings or you won't be able to connect and use the available features.**

 _I recommend using 127.0.0.1 as your IP address instead of localhost_.